AMartinezSounds/cactus-frontend-test-alfredo-martinez/README.md

 # ![alt text](docs/logo.png "Title") Estudio Cactus Frontend Developer Test

-This is the test for the candidates to our Front-end Developr job position at Estudio Cactus.
+This is the test for the candidates to our Front-end Developer job position at Estudio Cactus.

 ## Scenario

-One of our best architect customers needs to build a landing page to show his professional profile to the world.
+One of our best architect ***Alessio Muganni*** needs to build a landing page to show his professional profile to the world.
 On the first meeting with him he gave us some key aspects like:

 - Modern look and feel.
 - Smooth animtations and transitions.